Getting Around

 Close access to Lac du Bourget for water activities.

-Aix-les-Bains is well-connected by public transport, making it easy to explore the surrounding areas.
+Aix-les-Bains is well-connected by public transport, making it easy to explore the city and surrounding areas.

 EUR €